SNL-WaterPower/WecOptTool-MATLAB/user/example.rst

 *******

 This section explains and expands upon the |example.m|_ example file provided in the root directory of the WecOptTool source code.
+This example considers the DOE Reference Model 3 (RM3_) device.

 .. raw:: html